 2) Exercise and get outdoors

-You hear all the time that you need to move more.
+We hear all the time that we need to move more.
 This is vital.
-Sitting has become the new smoking and is a leading cause of all sorts of ill health.
-In particular, exercise and time in the outdoors, are great for your wellbeing.
-Just taking half an hour each day to go out for a walk, is a great start.
-I walk my son to school every day and then go on for a half hour walk.
-It is such a lovely thing to do and we have great conversations too.
+Sitting all day leads to all sorts of ill-health.
+In particular, exercise and time in the outdoors, are great for your mental health.
+Just taking half an hour each day to go out for a walk is a great start.
 During the holidays, don’t let yourself become a couch potato – get outside and play with your children, walk the dog, or wander along the beach.
 If you are locked down, walk around the house and set up a home exercise programme.

 3) Eat a healthy balanced diet, but allow yourself some Christmas goodies!

-If you have been or are trying to lose weight, or like me, if you have very restricted food options due to chronic conditions, Christmas can seem like Mt Everest.
+If you are wanting to lose weight, or like me, if you have restricted food options due to chronic conditions, Christmas can seem like Mt Everest.
 There are all those parties, dinners, BBQ’s and work events.
 Food and alcohol are everywhere.
-I have sat in the middle of a group of people watching them eating the most delicious foods, being able to eat only soup.
 It is depressing.
 You need to be sensible and plan ahead.
 Allow yourself some treats that are within your menu options and take your own – I always take things I can eat as I know other people will not really know how to provide these for me.

 If you are trying to consider your weight, balance is the key.
 Choose your treat.
 Have a mince pie or piece of Christmas Cake, alongside some cherries and other festive fruits.
-For Christmas lunch stick to turkey, baked ham, seafood, or your choice of lean protein, with lots of healthy salads and vegetables on the side.
-Add a Christmas pudding with custard for desert and lay the fruit and nut platters on thick throughout the festive season for healthy snacking.
+For Christmas lunch stick to your choice of lean protein, with lots of healthy salads and vegetables on the side.
+Add some Christmas pudding with custard for desert and lay the fruit and nut platters on thick throughout the festive season for healthy snacking.

 4) Reduce your alcohol consumption

 Alcohol is a depressant.
-It makes you feel good for a while.
+It makes you feel good, for a while.
 Then it makes you feel like crap.
 Then you do it again.
-I used to drink far too much and gave it up 20 years ago.
+I used to drink far too much and gave it up 23 years ago.
 My life is all the better for it.
-If you choose to drink, make sure you add a glass of water in between each drink and make sure you monitor how many times your glass is filled.
-If you already suffer with depression, alcohol is only going to make this worse – a really bad combination.
+If you choose to drink, make sure you add a glass of water in-between each alcoholic drink and monitor how many times your glass is filled.
+If you already suffer with depression, alcohol is only going to make this worse.
 Seek help if alcohol is a problem for you.
 Aussies are big on the binge drinking and it is killing us.

 5) Hydrate and drink plenty of water

-This is so important and so basic.
+This is so basic, but so important!
 It is also easy to forget.
-If you are a tea lover like me, you can get through most of a day drinking cup after cup and never stopping to take a simple glass of water.
+If you are a tea lover like me, you can get through most of a day drinking cup after cup, never stopping to take a simple glass of water.
 When you do, you feel so much better.
 Try to get your 6 – 8 glasses a day and watch how much better you feel.

 6) Reduce Caffeine

 This is a tough one.
-On the opposing side to alcohol, caffeine is a stimulant and what goes up must come down.
+On the opposing side to alcohol, caffeine is a stimulant, and what goes up must come down.
 It can cause terrible withdrawal symptoms.
-I know because I had to give up diet coke and coffee due to my chronic stomach problems and am currently only able to stomach 1 cup of black tea per day.
-I still drink a LOT of herbal tea, but that has no caffeine.
+I know because I had to give up diet coke and coffee due to my chronic stomach problems many years ago now.
+It wasn’t easy.
 Enjoy your coffee, but try not to overdo it.

 7) Create and listen to music

-Music really has an amazing affect on your wellbeing.
-It can lift your spirits, help you to express your feelings, get you dancing, make you sing at the top of your lungs, tell a story, tell your story, make a party, help you exercise, make the mood and basically is good for your body, mind and soul.
+Music has an amazing affect on your wellbeing.
+It can lift your spirits, help you express your feelings, get you dancing, make you sing at the top of your lungs, tell a story, tell your story, make a party, help you exercise, create a mood and is good for your body, mind and soul.
 So, listen to lots of music, whatever you enjoy.
 Better still, create your own music.

 8) Take some time out

-If you can not bear how happy everyone else seems about Christmas, or if you are simply finding yourself exhausted, take some time out.
-Get a massage and spend a few hours at the day spa.
-Go away for the weekend.
-Take time to enjoy a special meal or activity that is unrelated to Christmas.
+If you cannot bear how happy everyone else seems about Christmas, or if you are simply finding yourself exhausted, take some time out.
+Have a picnic, ask someone to give you a massage, take a walk in a beautiful place, enjoy a special meal or activity that is unrelated to Christmas.
 Talk to a friend and share how you are feeling.
 Get off social media!
 Just get off it and do something else in the real world.

 9) Try to be organised

-Making lists or at least writing things down can help when you feel overwhelmed.
+Making lists or at least writing things down, can help when you feel overwhelmed.
 It is easy to get distracted by all the daily tasks of life and forget that great idea you had last night, or the 3 really important things you needed to do today, or your plans for the next week or month, or year.
 The internet tends to make that worse as you go from link to link, picture to picture, page to page and before you know it 4 hours have passed!
 Writing things down, especially at the start of a new year or the closing of an old one, helps to get it all out of your head and lowers you stress.
 You can use a fancy planner or just write it in a notebook or diary or voice record it on your phone.